Erin go Bragh GAA: Hurling

 2013 was to be the hurling section of the club most successful season.
 They once again competed in Division 9 of the league losing only a single game and winning the league.
 But it wasn't until the last day that they won the league with both Lucan Sarsfields and St. Pats of Palmerstown also in the running.
 5 members of the team which started in 2007 were playing or involved in the management of the 2013 winning team.
-They bet Castleknock in Somerton on 6 October 6–17 to 0-8.
+They bet Castleknock in Somerton on 6 October 6–17 to 0–8.
 In the championship the team was promoted to the D championship after reaching the Junior E championship final in 2012.
-They reached the quarter finals beating Whitehall Colmcille, Faughs and Clanna Gael/Fontenoy, losing to Naomh Fionnbarra and Skerries Harps in the group stage.
-They lost to eventual runners ups Castleknocks second team in the quarter finals.
+They reached the quarter-finals beating Whitehall Colmcille, Faughs and Clanna Gael/Fontenoy, losing to Naomh Fionnbarra and Skerries Harps in the group stage.
+They lost to eventual runners ups Castleknocks second team in the quarter-finals.

 Karl Johnson and John Whelan took over the coaching of the junior hurling team for 2014.
 They competed in division 8 of the hurling league and the junior D hurling championship.
 While they failed to progress from the group stages of the championship they went the league unbeaten to win it winning 12 and drawing one.

 In 2015 the side maintained their status in Division 7 but were relegated to the Junior E hurling championship.
 Karl Johnson stepped down as manager at the end of the season.

-2016 proved to be the clubs hirling teams toughest since their foundation.
-A manager for the team could not be found with Karl Johnson managing in a care taker capacity with John Whelan also coaching during the season with Karl Scanlon occasionally stepping in.
-The team won just a single game in Division 7 and as a result we're relegated to Division 8 for 2017.
-The team suffered from losing several key players as the season progressed to employment outside of the county and abroad as well as long term injury.
+2016 proved to be the club's hurling team's toughest since their foundation.
+A manager for the team could not be found with Karl Johnson managing in a caretaker capacity with John Whelan also coaching during the season with Karl Scanlon occasionally stepping in.
+The team won just a single game in Division 7 and as a result were relegated to Division 8 for 2017.
+The team suffered from losing several key players as the season progressed to employment outside of the county and abroad as well as long-term injury.
 They did however manage to maintain their Junior E hurling championship status.

 The club have so far failed to find a coach for the 2017 season with Karl Scanlon stepping in as care taker until one can be found with John Whelan also coaching.
 The hurling team have once again struggled in 2017 with only a draw to their name in the championship they were relegated to junior F status for 2018 after losing to St Brigids in a relegation play off.
 In the league narrowly avoided relegation.

 Karl Scanlon resigned at the end of the season.

 Karl Johnson and John Whelan returned for 2018.
-They retained their status in AHL 8 and won the Junior F hurling championship, the 1st club championship ever for the club beating Fingallians in the final on 18 November in Collinstown Lane 1-14 to 1-6.
+They retained their status in AHL 8 and won the Junior F hurling championship, the 1st club championship ever for the club beating Fingallians in the final on 18 November in Collinstown Lane 1–14 to 1–6.
 7 members of the team were part of the set up that started out in 2007.